Why You React Differently on Different Days: Your Window of Tolerance Explained

 Feeling “lazy” or heavy, even if you’re well-rested

-Loss of interest in things you usually care about
+Loss of interest in things you usually enjoy

 How to Regulate When You’re Outside Your Window